 Watch This!
 New Directions in the Art of the Moving Image

-Dedicating a permanent collection gallery to time-based art is an important aspect of the media arts initiative at the museum, which includes acquisitions, exhibitions, educational programs, and archival research resources related to film, video, and the media arts.
-In 2009, the museum acquired the complete estate archive of visionary artist Nam June Paik.
-The first exhibition to draw on the resources of the Nam June Paik Archive was Nam June Paik: Global Visionary, organized by John G. Hanhardt, senior curator of film and media arts and the leading expert on Paik and his global influence.
+A dedicated permanent collection gallery for time-based art is an important aspect of the media arts initiative at the museum, which includes acquisitions, exhibitions, educational programs, and archival research resources related to film, video, and the media arts.

 The James F. Dicke Family Endowment generously supported Watch This!